phoenix850508/transfer-app/README.md

 The reference of this app's layout is from an [educational payment application](https://github.com/cypress-io/cypress-realworld-app) that I saw online.
 The original idea of that educational payment application was to teach how to make unit/e2e testing.
-Though due to the time constrains, testings may not be possible for me in a short period of time, so the primary goal of this project is to strengthen the knowledge of Redux, Firebase, and TailwindCSS by building this project.
+Though due to the time constrains, testings may not be possible for me in a short period of time, so the primary goal of this project is to strengthen the knowledge of Redux, Firebase, and TailwindCSS by introducing them to this project.

 ## Features
 - User can signup/login to join this world of payment application